Stews and Chowders

 Halibut Deep Fry with Mashed Potato Flakes

 Cut halibut in small chunks.
 Roll in mashed potato flakes and deep fry to a golden brown.
 Awesome!
 Also a great recipe for tuna as well.
 Very simple and very good.

 Keep It Simple Stupid (K.I.S.S.)

 sent by Steve Salveson (aka fishbait, ifish.net) from Astoria, Oregon

-...you know when you get that snowy white fillet that has completly gone through rigor as a whole fish.
-Soft firm tender meat.
-I take the thin pieces from kitchen-dressing, 1/3 tail section, and thinner edges of balance of the fillets and LIGHTLY season with salt and pepper and a little basil.
+...you know when you get that snowy white fillet that has completely gone through rigor as a whole fish.
+Soft, firm, tender meat.
+I take the thin pieces from kitchen-dressing, 1/3 tail section, and thinner edges on balance of the fillets and LIGHTLY season with salt and pepper and a little basil.
 Fry in a hot skillet with unsalted butter, fast and hot.
 DO NOT OVERCOOK.
 2-3 mins. on one side and 1-2 mins. on the other.
 Remove from pan when med rare and allow to finishing cooking on the serving platter.
 Will knock your socks off.

 sent in by flapbreaker from ifish.net, Hillsboro, Oregon